superctr/ctrmml/mml_ref.md

 	`ABC {c/d+/g} {d/f/a}`
 -	`\=<delay>,<volume>` - Set the parameters for the echo macro.
 The first number specifies how many notes or rests to backtrack.
 A value of 1 would be the previous note, 2 would be the note after that, and so on.
-A negative number will clear the contents of the echo buffer.
+The echo buffer (of previous notes) is cleared after issuing this command, use a negative value to retain the buffer.
 The second number specifies the volume reduction.
 Note that it should be a positive value if you use "fine" volume, and negative if you use "coarse" volume.
 -	`\<duration>` - Inserts an echo note.
 The parameters should have been set using `\=` beforehand.
 Example:
 	`\=2,3 c4d\e\` generates an identical output to `c4d(3c)3e(3d)3`